Email nurturing overview

 • Segments or territories

-Contacts who match the criteria enter the flow automatically when they’re recycled.
+Contacts who match the criteria enter the workflow automatically when they’re recycled.
 The audience is dynamic — as new deals get recycled, matching contacts start receiving the sequence.

 To send nurturing emails, you need: